 Child Custody Exchange

-The actual child custody exchange or "swap" occurs each time a child goes from the physical custody of one parent to the other.
-In the family law context, child custody exchanges fall under the umbrella of "visitation rights" based on the premise that both parents are entitled to spend time with their child(ren), regardless of certain other child custody problems, such as non-payment of child support and other matters.
+The actual child custody exchange, or "swap," occurs each time a child goes from the physical custody of one parent to the other.
+In the family law context, custody exchanges fall under the umbrella of "visitation rights" based on the premise that both parents are entitled to spend time with their child(ren), regardless of certain other child custody problems, such as non-payment of child support and other matters.

-Child custody exchanges generally occur systematically each day among thousands of families, often with little or no major issues.
+Custody exchanges generally occur systematically each day among thousands of families, often with little or no major issues.
 However, disagreements do arise -- typically on topics related to school, child rearing, and child support -- and emotions run high, especially among parents who simply can't agree or who may hold a grudges.